What is a nonstress test?

 The baby's heart rate is recorded on a monitor and on a paper printout.

-You will be asked to push a button on the monitor each time you feel your baby move.
+You'll be asked to push a button on the monitor each time you feel your baby move.

 What happens after a nonstress test?